shuyuan-liu/iac_lab_4_group_34/Richard Zhou PS.md

-First version of control.sv and sign_extend.sv(lab4)
+First version of control.sv(5557f6c), sign_extend.sv(1e87740), instrmen.sv(a5faa17)

+Target:

-1. Extension: Add bits to 8.
+1. Sign Extension: Add bits to 8.
 If opsitive signed, 00000.
 If negative, FFFFF.
 2. RegWrite: 1 for add  (op = 19, 51), 0 for branch,
 3. ALUCtrl: 0 sum two number, 1 minus.
 If the result of minus=0, EQ =1.
 4. ALUSrc: 0 normal, 1 immediate.